meain/smooch/README.md

-# Synapse [WIP]
+# Synapse

 A super simple way to convert your python function into a rest api.

 **Falsk with better defaults**

 > Not sure if this needed though.
-Might be micro optimizing
+Might be micro optimizing.
+Most probably

-## Why

-- auth
-- check for needed keys ( give correct error message back )
-- use function name as path

 ## Model